 Papers were presented by 44 academics, hailing from 12 different countries including Bosnia and Herzegovina, Canada, Romania, Switzerland, United Kingdom and United States, and representing the University of Bucharest, University of Exeter, Oxford University, American University, Jahja Kemal College, University of East Anglia, University of Zurich, Western New England University, Institute for National History, and University of Ss.
 Cyril and Methodius.
 These papers—included in full in the book—addressed topics ranging from an analysis of events and war tactics of the Balkan Wars; the impacts of the Treaty of Bucharest on contemporary politics; the challenges currently facing the Republic of Macedonia; and the status of minority Macedonian populations in other Balkan nations.

 Dr. Natasha Garrett, UMD Board Member, who is a Director of International Student Services at La Roche College, edited the proceedings.
 She writes about contemporary migration and frequently presents on international education and cross-cultural communication topics.

-Limited copies of this 474-page Macedonia 2013: 100 Years After the Treaty of Bucharest academic journal are available now at a discount of 25% off the original price of US$100 until November 15th.
-Price includes shipping and handling until November 1st when we will charge $9.99 for U.S. shipping, $19.99 for outside the U.S. Click HERE to purchase your copy/copies.
+Limited copies of this 474-page Macedonia 2013: 100 Years After the Treaty of Bucharest academic journal are available now.
+Click HERE to purchase your copy/copies.